-Once you make the decision to upgrade your projects with the actual window sill, you’ll need to choose the right material.
-Wood is an obvious option because it’s used in so many other areas of the home, but wood is prone to rot and water damage.
+Wood is an obvious option because it’s used in many other home areas, but wood is prone to rot and water damage.
 Your clients may not want to deal with the extra maintenance that comes with a wood window sill.
 Metal sills are available for exterior use, but people may not like the noise that results from every time it rains.

 The most functional and versatile window sill is actually quite deep.
-This allows them to extend into the room to form a type of floating shelf.
-The apron below helps support them, and you can also use brackets if necessary.
+Such depth allows the sills to extend into the room to form a floating shelf.
+The apron below helps support these window sills; you can also use brackets if necessary.
 These sills provide you with more decorating and design options.
-If you’re worried about people walking into them, then consider having the corners rounded off for a soft and welcoming finish.
+If you’re worried about people walking into them, consider having the corners rounded off for a soft and welcoming finish.

 The natural stone finish will look great, and you’ll love the extra versatility.
-If you’re worried about the sill jutting into the room too far, then have the window installed at the outside edge of the wall so that you’ll have more of the window sill exposed on the interior.
+If you’re worried about the sill jutting into the room too far, have the window installed at the outside edge of the wall so that you’ll have more of the window sill exposed on the interior.
 You can get the added storage space without bringing the ledge too far into the room.
-This is a particularly effective finish when you’re finishing off windows in a bathroom or dining area.
+This benefit is particularly effective when you finish off bathroom or dining area windows.

 Make your creations stand out from modern competitors by going old school with window finishes.
 It may be faster to install basic double-hung windows that finish with a simple frame, but your clients do not seek that.